FriendlySocieties/FriendlySocieties.org/en.md

 Friendly Societies
 ==================

-"Friendly Societies" is a worldwide alliance of small communities committed to providing mutual support in emergencies.
+We, the "Friendly Societies", are a worldwide alliance of small communities committed to providing mutual support in emergencies.
 It is based on the principles of personal responsibility, trust and voluntary solidarity.

 #### Table of contents